om-ma/time-tracker-app/README.md

 ### Prerequisites

 - **PostgreSQL**: Ensure you have PostgreSQL running locally as the application depends on a local PostgreSQL instance.
+- **Node Version Manager (nvm)**:
+  - If you don’t have `nvm` installed, you can follow this guide to install it: [Install nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
+  - Alternatively, if you already have Node.js 21 installed, you can skip this step.

 ### Setup Instructions

 1. **Install Node.js Version**:
    - Use Node.js version 21.
-   - Run:
+If it's not already installed, run:
+     ```bash
+     nvm install 21
+     ```
+   - Then set the Node version to 21:
      ```bash
      nvm use 21
      ```